 A self-destructive father is targeted because of his unique DNA.
 Awkward and clumsy low-budget oddball superhero/metaphysical drama.
 Functions rather better than a CG effects showcase than as a movie, despite reliable villainy from Colm Feore.

 The daughter of an Egyptologist is being groomed as a reincarnation of a deity.
-Claustrophobic adaptation of Stoker’s The Jewel of the Seven Stars.
+Claustrophobic adaptation of Stoker’s The Jewel of Seven Stars.
 Alternately tatty, mod, and mesmerising, the film has effective elements and a fun cast, while working with clearly restricted resources.
 The Awakening is another version.

 A temporal anomaly brings Picard and Kirk together in uniting against a common temporal foe.
 Awkward series entry passing the movie baton to the Next Generation crew.
 Televisual story and handling, though, with a low-key exit for Kirk.
 For completists only.